julianbuettner/maps-address-completion-service/README.md

 - The entire world has ca. 736.000 unique street names*
 - The entire world has ca. 378.000 unique house numbers which are not just integers (e.g. 1A)*

-\* Again, based on OSM Data, which is faulty and incomplete
+\* Again, Karlsruhe schema missing, continents like Africa not well covered.

 ## Contribute
 Contributions are very welcomed.
-If you wish any new features, feel free to open an issue.
+If you want any new features, feel free to open an issue.
 When opening a pull request, please use `cargo fmt` and keep the code as simple as possible.

 ### Potential futures improvements
+- implement Karlsruhe schema to cover all addresses
 - search countries, by code and by name
 - skip one layer
     - given country, allow to list zip codes (no city)
     - given city, allow to list streets
 - When 404, specify what exactly has not been found
-- Do binary search whenever possible (improve SortedVec to contain search closure?)
+- Do binary search whenever possible (improve SortedVec interface?)